Varad32/Market-Basket/README.md

 Select an item to proceed a further analysis
 A heatmap to review the association between antecedents and consequents A network graphic to know the connections of the selected item

+3. Process
+First of all, load the essential packages and read the 2 datasets.